Mars Municipal

 Like an impervious lifeboat, this big old box of a farmhouse took me in.
 I filled it with all of myself I no longer knew what to do with, relentlessly taking things apart and putting them back together again for the better part of the next decade.

-Everything I’ve learned about building sparked then, with a great deal owed to the men who patiently encouraged, taught, and assisted me; beginning with my father.
+Everything I know about building sparked then, with a great deal owed to the men who encouraged, taught, and assisted me; beginning with my father.

 The surrounding garden caught my overflow, a recess from construction.
 I planted several dozen fruiting shrubs, trees, and vines.
 Vigorously focused on a utilitarian landscape, I exclusively planted edible perennials for many seasons, until I came to also appreciate purely ornamental plants as good medicine.
 I practiced pruning near daily, watching my choices play out over a decade.
 Gardening and pruning naturally expanded into my livelihood.